hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 ---

-A `container_settings` block supports the following:
+A `container` block supports the following:

 * `image_name` - (Required) The image to use to create the container in which the task will run.
 This is the full image reference, as would be specified to "docker pull".
 If no tag is provided as part of the image name, the tag ":latest" is used as a default.